stephenajulu/julzinsight.co/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
-      We're a tech studio building impactful products, brands, experiences and solutions.
+      Julz Insight is a company dedicated to building innovative and impactful products, brands, experiences and technologies.
+We are driven by our passion and curiosity for innovative, storytelling, product design and value addition.
 seo:
   title: Julz Insight
   description: >-
-    We are an independent tech studio building impactful products, brands, experiences and solutions.
-Make the shift from now to next with Julz Insight!
+   Julz Insight is a company dedicated to building innovative and impactful products, brands, experiences, and technologies.
+We are driven by our passion and curiosity for innovative, storytelling, product design and value addition.
   extra:
     - name: 'og:type'
       value: website